hrithikgautham/portfolio/content/skills.md

 5 |	Javascript, Java, HTML, CSS	 | Current primary language at work and for side Projects.
 5 |	React | Work and for side Projects, Internship.
 4 |	C / C++ | Undergrad Coursework.
+4 | Angular | Work and for side Projects, Internship.
+4 | Spring Boot | Work and for side Projects, Internship.
+3 |	Linux	 | Basic Knowledge.
 3 |	Python |	Side Projects, Numpy, Pandas.
-4 |	Linux	 | Range 5.
 2 |	MySQL, OracleDB	 |  Oracle at Work, MySQL for personal projects.

 ## <a name="other"></a> Other Technologies
 ------------------------------------------
 Grade |	Name |	Notes
 ------- |----- |--------------
-4 | Kubernetes | Basic Knowledge, Can Set up Wordpress sites with Auto scaling 5 |	Git |	Range 5
+5 |	Git |	Range 5
 4 |	AWS | Hosting, Solutions Architect
 4 |	Networking | DNS, TCP/IP, Apache, Nginx
+3 | Docker | Can write Dockerfile
+3 | Kubernetes | Basic Knowledge, can set up Wordpress sites with Auto scaling 3 | Kafka | Basic Knowledge, can set up Producer/Consumer using Java

 ## <a name="superpower"></a>Superpowers
 -----------------------